In the story below, we've tried to explain why we have created the

 Not many people have heard about cryptography,

-Just look around you: people share their entire live on sites such as Hives and
+Just look around you: people share their entire life on sites like

-Linked-in.
-Google is spying on our wireless networks and links all possible kinds of
+Google has been spying on our wireless networks and links all possible kinds of

 information together.
 Very convenient if you want to check someone's credentials, but